Aarya Ambekar

 Aarya Ambekar is a Marathi playback singer and actor from Pune, Maharashtra.
 She has recorded numerous songs for films and albums in Marathi and Hindi.
-She has also performed at various prestigious concerts across India and overseas including UAE, USA amongst others.
+She has also performed at various prestigious concerts across India and overseas including UAE, USA, Australia, Japan.
+She was the first Marathi female singer to perform in Tokyo.
 Aarya has won numerous accolades including a Filmfare Award and Maharashtra State Film Awards.

 She participated and reached the finals of the first season of Sa Re Ga Ma Pa Marathi Li'l Champs aired on Zee Marathi channel between July 2008 and February 2009.

-Aarya made her acting debut in January 2017 through the film Ti Saddhya Kay Karte.
+Aarya made her acting debut in January 2017 through the film and act character Tanvi in Ti Saddhya Kay Karte.

-Lagu Bandhu a Mumbai based jewelery brand announced Aarya as their brand ambassador in October 2025.
+Lagu Bandhu a Mumbai based jewellery brand announced Aarya as their brand ambassador in October 2025.

 Career

 Aarya Ambekar's musical journey began early, as her grandmother, a classical vocalist, recognized her talent when she was just two years old.
 Aarya began formal music training at the age of five and a half under the guidance of her mother, Shruti Ambekar, and gave her first public performance at six.

 She rose to fame as a finalist in Sa Re Ga Ma Pa Marathi Li'l Champs in 2008, which served as a launchpad for her professional career.

 Aarya made her playback singing debut with the Marathi film Balgandharva (2011), performing classical compositions, and has since sung for films like Rama Madhav and Ti Saddhya Kay Karte, receiving numerous awards.
 In addition to playback singing, she has released independent singles in Marathi and Hindi and performs live music shows across Maharashtra.
 Ambekar made her acting debut in the 2017 film Ti Saddhya Kay Karte, further establishing herself in the Marathi entertainment industry.